bluehawk/phabricator-sprint/README.md

 ==================

 Copyright (C) 2014 Michael Peters
-Licensed under GNU GPL v3.
+Licensed under Apache v2.
 See LICENSE for full details

 Sprints and burndowns in Phabricator